California Shenandoah Valley AVA: Topography

 A viticultural area is defined as a delimited grape growing region distinguishable by geographical features.
 The similarity of environmental factors influencing the grapes in a region is far more important than real or imagined boundary lines or economic factors.
 The one geographical feature which separates the two counties is a 400 ft wide river canyon.
 However, grapes are not planted in this river canyon.
 The evidence shows that the topography, soil type and microclimate on both sides of the river canyon are similar.
 Further, testimony at the hearing showed that north of the proposed extension the land was no longer Sierra soil series, was implantable, steep, treed and rocky.
 Based on the evidence, ATF believes that the environmental factors influencing the grapes in the petition for Shenandoah Valley viticultural area in Amador County are the same as for the adjacent 170 acre vineyard located in El Dorado County.
 Further, ATF believed the proposed area, as extended, was geographically distinguishable from the surrounding areas.
 Therefore, the northern boundary of the Amador County Wine Grape Growers Association's petition was extended to include Twin Rivers Vineyards.

 Climate

 As the area has a relatively low elevation (around 1400 ft above sea level), the climate is less influenced by the Sierra Nevada mountains than some neighboring areas.
 Consequently, it has one of the hottest climates in the region.
 The combination of the hot, dry climate and the soil conditions means that California Shenandoah Valley wines are generally rich and complex.
+The USDA plant hardiness zone ranges from 9a to 9b.